 DISCUSSION

 While the advent of next-generation sequencing has rendered easier the study of large and complex eukaryotic transcriptomes, studying the smaller, compact viral transcriptomes is counterintuitively more challenging, as the transcripts typically have significant overlaps due to genome economization.
 AdV transcriptomes escalate the difficulty due to the wide array of mRNAs produced via very complex alternative splicing and polyadenylation, all initiated from relatively few promoters.
 Standard RNA-seq analysis programs, not primarily designed for such compact, gene-dense, and complex transcriptomes, further compound this challenge.
-Furthermore, in our case, no prior transcriptomic studies for THEV exist.
+Furthermore, in our case, no prior transcriptomic studies for THEV exist; hence, assembling the transcripts without any prior experimentally-derived annotation of THEV splicing using only short illumina reads proved difficult.
+Lastly, we had initially planned to sequence RNA from another time point (8 hpi); however, all the RNA samples from 8 hpi and one replicate sample from 12 hpi got too degraded during the library preparation steps to be yield any useful data.
+We believe that these would have contributed to better insights into the temporal expression levels and splicing.
 Our approach combines standard RNA-seq analysis programs with custom analyses and experimentally validating all splice junctions with independent methods.
 The transcript map for THEV produced from our analysis is strikingly similar to that of the MAdVs.

-Our work provides the first insights into THEV splicing, revealing 34 transcripts grouped into five transcription units (TUs).
+Our work provides the first insights into THEV splicing, revealing 34 transcripts grouped into five TUs.
 The general temporal gene expression regulation observed in MAdVs, with early regions peaking at earlier time points followed by MLTU predominance at later time points, seems to also apply to THEV.
 An unexpected observation is that the pileup of mapped reads to THEV seems consistently skewed over similar regions of the genome at all time points.
 Given the temporal regulation of AdVs gene expression, we anticipated distinct differences in read pileups over the genome at different time points, indicating the different stages of infection.
 This may be due to an unsynchronized infection, leading to transcripts overlapping the time points.
 Further research is required to determine the precise temporal regulation of THEV.